In the spirit of Halloween and all things spooky, we thought this would be the perfect opportunity to explore...

 This property is in close proximity to three magnificent sites of natural beauty; Forest of Bowland, the Lake District and Yorkshire Dales, as well as being within easy reach of Lancashire’s coastline, so lovers of the outdoor will be truly spoilt for choice.

-Tucked away deep in the woods near the Devonshire village of Berry Pomeroy, this abandoned castle was originally a gift from the King of England to Ralph de Pomeroy to reward his loyalty during the Norman invasion.
+Tucked away deep in the woods near the Devonshire village of Berry Pomeroy, this castle is one of the most fascinating abandoned places in the UK, and was originally a gift from the King of England to Ralph de Pomeroy to reward his loyalty during the Norman invasion.
 The castle remained in the Pomeroy family for around 500 years, but was damaged during the Civil War and by a fire in the early 18th century.

 After these dark events, no one wanted to live in the castle and it became abandoned.
 The building is now managed by English Heritage and they offer audio tours of the castle, recounting many ghostly goings on associated with the grand building.
 One of the ghosts thought to roam the building is that of the White Lady, who haunts the dungeons.
 She is allegedly the ghost of Lady Margaret Pomeroy, who was placed in the dungeons by her sister, Lady Eleanor, said to be very jealous of her sister.